⚠️ Quick Triage

 How to use this guide

+The eight causes below are ranked by severity, not by how common they are.
 About 70% of readers will find their answer in the first four sections.
 Read top to bottom and stop when the symptom pattern matches yours.

 1. Dirty throttle body or IAC valve — $0–$150